Skip to content

-Mayta Cápac Explained for Kids
+Mayta Cápac explained for kids

 Mayta Cápac is considered the fourth Sapa Inca.
 In many stories, he appears particularly strong and brave.
 Perusina and Perusino will show you why strength for the Inca was not just about power, but also about responsibility, help, and unity.